Renormalization of massless fields in the $(1,0)\oplus(0,1)$ representation

 where the coefficients $\{ c_{1}^{1},c_{\chi}^{1},c_{S}^{1},c_{M}^{1},c_{1}^{S},c_{\chi}^{S},c_{S}^{S},c_{M}^{S}\}$ are given by

 Hence, to cancel the divergences in \eqref{VertexDivergence}, the counterterms $\delta_{Z_{1}},\delta_{Z_{2}},\delta_{Z_{3}},\delta_{Z_{4}}$, in the MS scheme, must be chosen as

-These results show that the inclusion of all the parity-invariant self-interactions is sufficient for renormalizing this model for any values of $\alpha,\beta$; however, in some cases, not all of them are necessary.
-From the expressions \eqref{VertexDivergence} and \eqref{coefficients}, we can find subtheories, defined from subsets of the parameter space $\bm{\lambda}=(\lambda_{1},\lambda_{2},\lambda_{3},\lambda_{4})$, that are renormalizable as well.
+These results show that the inclusion of all the dimension-4 parity-invariant self-interactions is sufficient for renormalizing this model for any values of $\alpha,\beta$; however, in some cases, not all of them are necessary.
+From the expressions \eqref{VertexDivergence} and \eqref{coefficients}, we can find particular theories, defined from the values of $(\alpha,\beta)$ and subsets of the parameter space $\bm{\lambda}=(\lambda_{1},\lambda_{2},\lambda_{3},\lambda_{4})$, that are renormalizable as well.
 They are listed next. \begin{itemize}[label=\textbullet] \item Theory i) ($\alpha=1,\beta=0$).
-In this case, expressions \eqref{VertexCounterterms} exactly match those reported in \cite{Rivero-Acosta2020} for self-interactions.
-There are three renormalizable subtheories (appart from $\bm{\lambda}=(\lambda_{1},\lambda_{2},\lambda_{3},\lambda_{4})$), parameterized as
+In this case, there are four renormalizable theories, parameterized by